 Previous IGS geologists that conducted field studies in the mapping area cataloged their findings in archived records at the IGS.
-That, coupled with shallow and/or exposed bedrock areas identified in the Soil Survey of Henry County, Iowa (Seaholm, 1985), provided the basis for planning the field activities for this mapping project.
-Geologic reconnaissance of three active quarries were conducted during field activities, as well as 15 bedrock exposures, found mostly along the Skunk River and its tributary creeks.
+That, coupled with shallow and/or exposed bedrock areas identified in the Soil Survey of Lee County, Iowa (Lockridge, 1979), provided the basis for planning the field activities for this mapping project.
+Geologic reconnaissance of two active quarries, three abandoned quarries, and six bedrock exposures were conducted during field activities within the mapping area.